GSA/digitalgov.gov/content/authors/sheev-dav/_index.md

 email:

 # Bio — keep it under 50 words
-bio: "Sheev Davé serves as the Customer Experience Specialist in GSA’s Office of Customer Experience.
+bio: "Sheev Davé serves as the Customer Experience (CX) Specialist in GSA’s Office of Customer Experience.
 He leads GSA's CX Community of Practice, co-leads the agency’s design research work, and co-curates the CX Symposium series with Ana Monroe.
 His work focuses on design futures such as exploring the future of the federal workplace."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: